walbourn/directx-sdk-samples/DXUT/README.md

 Copyright (c) Microsoft Corporation.

-**August 17, 2022**
+**October 24, 2022**

 DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily samples, demos, and prototypes.

-This code is designed to build with Visual Studio 2019 (16.9 or later) or Visual Studio 2022.
+This code is designed to build with Visual Studio 2019 (16.11 or later) or Visual Studio 2022.
 Use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later is required.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).